simphotonics/sample_statistics/README.md

 ### Random Sample Generators

-This package [`sample_statistics`][sample_statistics] includes functions that can be used to generate random samples.

-The function [`samplePdf`][samplePdf] is based on the [rejection sampling][rejection-sampling] method.
-It expects a callback of type [`ProbabilityDensity`][ProbabilityDensity] and can be used to generate random samples that follow an arbitrary probability distribution function.
+The library `sample_generators` includes function for generating random samples that follow the probability distribution functions listed below:
-Additinally, the package includes random sample generators based on the following probability distribution functions:
  * normal distribution,
  * truncated normal distribution,
  * exponential distribution,
  * uniform distribution,
  * triangular distribution.

+Additionally, the library includes the function [`samplePdf`][samplePdf] which is based on the [rejection sampling][rejection-sampling] method.
+It expects a callback of type [`ProbabilityDensity`][ProbabilityDensity] and can be used to generate random samples that follow an *arbitrary* probability distribution function.

 ```Dart
  import 'package:sample_statistics/sample_statistics.dart';